Stock Analysis · Liberty Global PLC (LBTYB)

 Overview

-• Business-to-business services (connectivity and related services for companies)
+• Business-to-business connectivity and related services (where applicable)

 Key Figures